Product

 • Segmental Lean Analysis

 The baseline that InBody delivers gives patients clarity and motivation.
-Patients learn why preserving muscle matters, why visceral fat is dangerous, and why the goal isn’t just weight loss — it’s fat loss with muscle retention.
+Patients learn why preserving muscle matters, why visceral fat is dangerous, and why the goal is fat loss with muscle preservation.

 Step 2: GLP‑1 Medication Onboarding

-Thrive prescribes GLP‑1 medications responsibly, starting with low doses and titrating slowly to minimize side effects.
+Patients start on GLP-1 for weight loss responsibly - titrated slowly with counseling on hydration, electrolytes, and protein.
 Patients receive counseling on hydration, electrolytes, and protein intake, which are critical to maintaining muscle while taking appetite-suppressing medication.

 Step 3: Nutrition and Exercise Coaching